sebi96test/olx-model/README.md

 # olx-model
 An model of olx that is working.

 Really works...

 How to download it?

 Press the Code Button.

 Next press the Download ZIP Button.

 And then extract the ZIP.

 And then run the file named "home.html".

 That's all!

 Enjoy olx-model!

+But wait...

+If you don't want to download this you can use the link: https://bit.ly/olxmodel/ Enjoy without downloading!